Webflow

 This is the step where most projects either succeed or fail.
 The Figma to Webflow plugin does not handle responsive design automatically.
 Your Figma file might show desktop, tablet, and mobile breakpoints.
 But those breakpoints need to be rebuilt in Webflow using its native responsive tools.

 Use Webflow's flexbox and grid layouts to create fluid, responsive structures.
 Set min and max widths on containers.
 Adjust typography scales for each breakpoint.
-Test every page on real devices, not just the Webflow preview.
+Test every page at multiple screen sizes, not just the standard ones.

 For B2B SaaS websites, responsive design is not optional.
 Your buyers check your website on phones during meetings and on large monitors at their desks.
+A broken mobile layout tells a VP of Marketing that your product is not ready for enterprise.
 Every breakpoint matters.

 Step 5: Add Interactions and Animations